Criminal Justice & Corrections Schools in Maryland

 28% of the teachers are full time.
 Students enjoy a student to faculty ratio of 16 to 1.
 Roughly six years after entering college, graduates of this school earn $27,700 a year.

-Students enjoy a student to faculty ratio of 14 to 1.
+94% of students get financical aid.
+It takes the average student 4.84 years to graduate.
 The student loan default rate is 7.10% which is lower than average.
-The full-time teacher rate is 50%.

 The 6.30% student loan default rate is lower than average.
 It takes the average student 4.34 years to graduate.
 An average student at Stevenson will pay a net price of $26,099.